nickklos10/Three-Tier-Distributed-Web-Application/README.md

 ## Database Setup

-### 1. Create the Project 4 Database and populate it
+1. Create the Project 4 Database and populate it:
-Log in to your MySQL server and run the contents of file project4DBscript.sql
+    - Log in to your MySQL server and run the contents of file project4DBscript.sql

-### 2. Create the Credentials DB and populate it
+2. Create the Credentials DB and populate it:
-Run the contents of file credentialsDBscript.sql
+    - Run the contents of file credentialsDBscript.sql

-### 3. Create the users and give permissions
+3. Create the users and give permissions:
-Run the contents of file ClientCreattionPermissionsScript.sql
+    - Run the contents of file ClientCreattionPermissionsScript.sql

 ## Configuration